wp-plugins/bulletproof-security/readme.txt

 = .46 =
 * New File Uploader code written - no longer using Uploadify code
 * New File Downloader code written - no longer using Zubrag code
-* File Uploder is AutoMagic - no setup required anymore
+* File Uploader is AutoMagic - no setup required
-* File Downloader is one-click - no setup required anymore
+* File Downloader is one-click - no setup required
 * Major overhaul of the core BPS coding
 * !!!
 Special Thanks to Jon Cave!!!
 * for finding a CSRF security vulnerability in BPS .45.9